 Curriculum: A four-year program of study in the liberal arts with an academic year composed of fall and spring semesters, and an optional summer term.
 The master of athletic training and master of speech-language pathology are five-year programs, and the doctor of physical therapy is a six-year program.

-Degrees Granted: Bachelor of Arts, Bachelor of Music, Bachelor of Science, Bachelor of Science in Chemistry, Bachelor of Science in Communication Sciences & Disorders, Bachelor of Science in Medical Technology, Master of Athletic Training, Master of Business Administration, Master of Music Education, Master of Science in Speech-Language Pathology, Master of Science in STEM Education, Doctor of Physical Therapy.
+Degrees Granted: Bachelor of Arts, Bachelor of Music, Bachelor of Science, Bachelor of Science in Chemistry, Bachelor of Science in Communication Sciences & Disorders, Bachelor of Science in Medical Technology, Master of Athletic Training, Master of Business Administration, Master of Music Education, Master of Science in Speech-Language Pathology, Master of Science, Doctor of Physical Therapy.

-Major Fields of Study: accounting, accounting/MBA (3+1 accelerated), actuarial science, analytical finance, applied history, art & visual culture, athletic training, audio & music production, biochemistry & molecular biology, biology, business administration, chemistry, communication sciences & disorders, computer & data science, criminal justice, digital communications, economics, education early childhood and early childhood/special education), English, exercise science, French, German, global studies, health professions (pre-med), health care management, history, international business, mathematics, music, music business, music education, neuroscience, open (undecided), philosophy, physical therapy, physics, politics, psychology, religion, self-designed, sociology, Spanish, speech-language pathology.
+Major Fields of Study: accounting, accounting/MBA (3+1 accelerated), actuarial science, analytical finance, applied history, art & visual culture, athletic training, audio & music production, biochemistry & molecular biology, biology, business administration, chemistry, communication sciences & disorders, computer & data science, criminal justice, digital communications, economics, education early childhood and early childhood/special education, English, exercise science, French, German, global studies, health professions (pre-med), health care management, history, international business, mathematics, music, music business, music education, neuroscience, philosophy, physics, politics, psychology, religion, self-designed, sociology, Spanish, speech-language pathology.

 Study Abroad: Semester-long programs are available abroad in Argentina, Australia, China, Dominican Republic, England, France, Germany, Italy, New Zealand, Northern Ireland, and Spain.
 Faculty-led, short-term, study-abroad programs are also offered each year throughout the world.
 Off-campus programs are available in Washington, D.C., and Philadelphia.